DyPE: Dynamic Position Extrapolation for Ultra High Resolution Diffusion

+with corresponding wavelength $\lambda_d = 2\pi / \theta_d$, where $\theta_{\text{base}}$ is a model hyper-parameter.
 We note that in case of $2$D images RoPE is applied \emph{axially}: half of the hidden vector is rotated horizontally, and the other half vertically.
 Thus this axial decomposition enables RoPE to encode relative offsets along each axis independently, considering the spatial structure of images~\citep{heo2024rotary}.

 As discussed above, training DiT models at high resolutions incurs substantial memory and compute cost.
 Applying a model at higher resolutions than it was trained on, suffers from degraded performance as illustrated in Fig.~\ref{fig:teaser}.
 This shortcoming spurred the development of inference-time positional encoding adaptations for a better generalization.
 Before we survey these approaches, let us establish useful notations from~\citet{peng2023yarnefficientcontextwindow}.